absferdous/surfalert/README.txt

 ## 🔥 POWER UP WITH ADVANCED INTEGRATIONS ##

-- **[WooCommerce](https://notificationx.com/integrations/woocommerce/):** Showcase your product sales alert and customer activities live on the website with an automated process to increase your eCommerce site conversion rates. **From V 1.7.0 we now support WooCommerce Product reviews as well.**
+- **[WooCommerce](https://surfalert.com/integrations/woocommerce/):** Showcase your product sales alert and customer activities live on the website with an automated process to increase your eCommerce site conversion rates. **From V 1.7.0 we now support WooCommerce Product reviews as well.**

     https://youtu.be/bHuaOs9JWvI?list=PLWHp1xKHCfxAj4AAs3kmzmDZKvjv6eycK

-- **[Easy Digital Downloads](https://notificationx.com/integrations/easy-digital-downloads/):** Display your clients’ live sales updates on the website to build credibility and gather more traffic to boost business growth.
+- **[Easy Digital Downloads](https://surfalert.com/integrations/easy-digital-downloads/):** Display your clients’ live sales updates on the website to build credibility and gather more traffic to boost business growth.

-- **[Freemius [PRO]](https://notificationx.com/integrations/freemius/):** Lets you showcase your customers' real-time sales and review activities through live notification pop ups from the Freemius account to your website.
+- **[Freemius [PRO]](https://surfalert.com/integrations/freemius/):** Lets you showcase your customers' real-time sales and review activities through live notification pop ups from the Freemius account to your website.

-- **[GiveWP](https://notificationx.com/integrations/givewp/):** Showcase your donor live notification popup on the website to influence others to make more donations.
+- **[GiveWP](https://surfalert.com/integrations/givewp/):** Showcase your donor live notification popup on the website to influence others to make more donations.

-- **[Zapier [PRO]](https://notificationx.com/integrations/zapier/):** Integrate Zapier with NotificationX to pull data from supported apps and display custom popups of users' real-time notifications to convert your visitors into your permanent clients.
+- **[Zapier [PRO]](https://surfalert.com/integrations/zapier/):** Integrate Zapier with SurfAlert to pull data from supported apps and display custom popups of users' real-time notifications to convert your visitors into your permanent clients.

-- **[MailChimp [PRO]](https://notificationx.com/integrations/mailchimp/):** Create urgency among your visitors to signup for your email list to get updates and increase your overall engagement rates.
+- **[MailChimp [PRO]](https://surfalert.com/integrations/mailchimp/):** Create urgency among your visitors to signup for your email list to get updates and increase your overall engagement rates.

-- **[ConvertKit [PRO]](https://notificationx.com/integrations/convertkit/):** Enhance your email marketing strategy by showcasing real-time signup activities from ConvertKit and boost site engagement rate instantly.
+- **[ConvertKit [PRO]](https://surfalert.com/integrations/convertkit/):** Enhance your email marketing strategy by showcasing real-time signup activities from ConvertKit and boost site engagement rate instantly.

-- **[LearnDash [PRO]](https://notificationx.com/integrations/learndash/):** Showcase your course enrollment activities to gain credibility and influence others to signup for your next online course.
+- **[LearnDash [PRO]](https://surfalert.com/integrations/learndash/):** Showcase your course enrollment activities to gain credibility and influence others to signup for your next online course.

-- **[Envato [PRO]](https://notificationx.com/integrations/envato/):** Display your download or sales notification from Envato (Themeforest/CodeCanyon) and increase conversion rates.
+- **[Envato [PRO]](https://surfalert.com/integrations/envato/):** Display your download or sales notification from Envato (Themeforest/CodeCanyon) and increase conversion rates.

-- **[Google Analytics[PRO]](https://notificationx.com/integrations/google-analytics/):** Display Google Analytics insights and visitor counts with more marketing insight to engage your potential buyers.
+- **[Google Analytics[PRO]](https://surfalert.com/integrations/google-analytics/):** Display Google Analytics insights and visitor counts with more marketing insight to engage your potential buyers.

 - **[ReviewX](https://reviewx.io/):** Display beautiful reviews from ReviewX.
 Currently it supports WooCommerce, and you can showcase your multi-criteria reviews.